DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/plugin-module-index.md

 confluence_id: 2818387
 dac_edit_link: https://developer.atlassian.com/pages/editpage.action?cjm=wozere&pageId=2818387
 dac_view_link: https://developer.atlassian.com/pages/viewpage.action?cjm=wozere&pageId=2818387
+date: '2017-12-08'
+legacy_title: Plugin Module Index
 platform: server
 product: atlassian-sdk
 subcategory: modules
-title: Plugin Module Index 2818387
+title: Plugin module Index
 ---
 # Plugin module Index

-# What this is
+## What this is

 This page lists the plugin modules for Atlassian applications.
 The idea is for the plugin developer to quickly identify the plugin module they need and give them an outline of what to expect and what they can change.